tahahasan897/govinance_protocol/README.md

-# ΤΡΑΝΣΚΡΙΠΤ Project
+# Govinance Project

-The Transcript Project is a decentralized, AI-based token governance platform.
-It features an ERC-20 token (TCRIPT) with a unique supply management mechanism based on a mathematical algorithm.
+The Govinance Project is a decentralized, AI-based token governance platform.
+It features an ERC-20 token (GBI) with a unique supply management mechanism based on a mathematical algorithm.
 Where an automated AI backend can propose and execute supply adjustments based on on-chain metrics (As well as off-chain metrics in the future).
 The project includes a Flask web dashboard for transparency and community engagement, a backend logic, both of the contracts, database, etc...

 ## Features

-- **ERC-20 Token (TCRIPT):**
+- **ERC-20 Token (GBI):**
   - 1,000,000 initial supply
   - 25% minted to deployer (liquidity), 75% to AI-controlled treasury
   - AI can mint/burn tokens based on daily metrics that are being fetched.